andresribeiro/ciara-docs/creating-a-server.md

 # Creating a Server

-## Operational System
+## Operating System

-Ciara requires that you use Debian as your Operational System.
+Ciara requires that you use Debian as your Operating System.

 ## Configuration